dannywillowliu-uchi/BloomBee-Batching-fork/benchmarks/README.md

 ## Overview

-Batch inference allows BloomBee to process multiple input sequences in parallel, significantly improving throughput and resource utilization.
-This implementation supports:
+Batch inference allows BloomBee to process multiple input sequences in parallel

 - **True Batch Processing**: All sequences in a batch are processed simultaneously using PyTorch's vectorized operations
 - **Dynamic Batch Sizes**: Support for batch sizes from 1 to 1024+ depending on available memory